 This blog post is about developing late policies for traditional online courses and how those policies should relate to your own philosophy about teaching.

 Have you ever thought about not penalizing students for late work?
 In my classes, I generally provide due dates, however, there are no late penalties.
-The reason I do that is because this course is about learning to do something in a format that students may be completely unfamiliar in, number one.
+The reason I do that is that this course is about learning to do something in a format that students may be completely unfamiliar in, number one.
 Secondly, my goal as a teacher is to make sure my students learn what I have to teach them and that they do quality work as they learn.

 As a multimedia teacher, I knew that the blending of art and technology is difficult for many students.
 Usually, they came to my class with either technology skills or art background.
-Some, of course came with neither, but that was a relatively small number.
-Because the class was usually evenly split, when we did technology related assignments, one part of the class needed more time and vice versa with the art people.
+Some, of course, came with neither, but that was a relatively small number.
+Because the class was usually evenly split, when we did technology-related assignments, one part of the class needed more time and vice versa with the art people.
 It didn't take very long to figure out that providing a window of time for the due dates for things, worked out well.

 The other issue was wanting students to do their best quality work.
 If after the window closed, a student wanted to re-submit their work, I let them better their grade.
 Not many students took me up on that.
 Usually, it was the students who were going to become professionals in multimedia design who resubmitted.
 I think, though, it made them less stressed about doing the course work and I received beautiful work!

 I find myself working with students all the time over issues of their poor time management skills and/or their lack of resources.
-I ask students in the beginning of the course to let me know, in advance if possible, when they are having problems with due dates.
-By doing that, I usually find out what challenges many of my students face and the contact over late work may be an opportunity for me to offer resources.
+I ask students at the beginning of the course to let me know, in advance if possible, when they are having problems with due dates.
+By doing that, I usually find out what challenges many of my students face and contact over late work may be an opportunity for me to offer resources.
 Because time is flexible in an online class, you can play with how you deal with late work and other issues students have that set them back.